 The result of this water damage is very costly.
 Rush said the first priority is safety, but that necessitates the hiring of more housekeeping staff to repair any damage and bringing in staff from Penn's Facilities and Real Estate Services to repair the pipes.

-While these incidents of frozen and burst pipes do not occur every year, Wunder wrote that they are not unexpected considering the frigid weather conditions.
+While these incidents of frozen and burst pipes do not occur every year, Fohner wrote that they are not unexpected considering the frigid weather conditions.
 This, combined with residents leaving their windows open, causes the frozen pipes and flooding.

-"We continue to monitor the forecasts, looking at predicted temperature and precipitation events, so that all necessary resources can be on-hand to prepare ourselves to handle campus facility issues, as they arise," Wunder added.
+"We continue to monitor the forecasts, looking at predicted temperature and precipitation events, so that all necessary resources can be on-hand to prepare ourselves to handle campus facility issues, as they arise," Fohner added.

 Additionally, because the fire sprinklers system is directly linked to the water pipe system, the potential for the sprinkler system to be ineffective is hazardous.
 All on-campus and off-campus houses that reported pipe damage are thus put on “Fire Watch," when DPS assigns security officers to each building.

 Rush said that this occurs whenever the Penn Police are notified of a burst pipe — whether in an on-campus or off-campus building — and the water system for a building is shut down, since the fire suppression system is disabled by a lack of water.

 The Penn Police warn that more leaks will most likely occur in the coming days.
 Frozen pipes expand and rupture due to the immense pressure of the frozen water, leaking once they fully thaw out.
 Pipes that were located outside of building insulation, or those in unheated interior areas, are most at risk of rupturing.